MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Managed_Identity_for_Projects_and_Pipelines.md

 1. Open the new Azure Virtual Machine you created earlier using the RDP connection.
 You can find the connection information in the **Overview** checking the **Connect** button.

-2. From the Azure VM, follow the steps to install the agent in the new Azure Virtual Machine from the [**Exercise**](APL2001_M03_L03_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md), or by following [Download and configure the agent](https://learn.microsoft.com/azure/devops/pipelines/agents/windows-agent).
+2. From the Azure VM, follow the steps to install the agent in the new Azure Virtual Machine from the [Exercise 1 of the lab Configure agents and agent pools for secure pipelines](APL2001_M03_L03_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md).
+When following the instructions, account for the following changes:

-   The differences you need to configure are:
+   - Name the agent pool **eShopOnWebSelfPoolManaged** (instead of **eShopOnWebSelfPool**) in Task 1 step 5.
-   1. To differentiate the new agent pool and the agent, you can create a new agent pool and name it **eShopOnWebSelfPoolManaged**, and then name the agent **eShopOnWebSelfAgentManaged**.
+   - Name the agent **eShopOnWebSelfAgentManaged** (instead of **eShopOnWebSelfAgent**) in Task 4, step 3.
-   2. During the User account configuration, select **NT AUTHORITY\NETWORK SERVICE** as the account to run the service.
+   - Select **NT AUTHORITY\NETWORK SERVICE** as the account to run the service during during the User account configuration in Task 4, step 3.

 3. Once you have the agent installed, open your agent pool in the Azure DevOps portal and check that the new agent is available.